-- The content of the curriculum to encourage self-esteem and self-motivation. - The school's ethos, which promotes a positive, supportive, and secure environment. - The Behaviour Policy which is aimed at supporting all pupils though high expectations and positive reinforcement. - Liaise with other agencies who support the children/ pupils.
+- The content of the curriculum to encourage self-esteem and self-motivation. - The school's ethos, which promotes a positive, supportive, and secure environment. - The Behaviour Policy which is aimed at supporting all pupils through high expectations and positive reinforcement. - Liaise with other agencies who support the children/ pupils.

-Every concern raised will be recorded and passed on to the Designated Safeguarding Lead/Deputies.
+Every concern raised will be recorded and passed on to the DSL's and DDSL's.
 The records will also be used to track the recurrence of these concerns.
 We recognise that recording and reporting information play a central part in safeguarding and protecting the children/pupils and young people in our school.